knpuniversity/symfony4/sfcasts/uploads/mime-type-validation.md

 # Mime Type Validation

-Coming soon...

-Unless the authors that can upload these files are super, super trusted.
-We need to have some validation on there because right now they can literally upload any file type they want to the system.
+Unless the authors that can upload these files are super, super trusted, we need some validation.
+At this moment, an author could upload literally *any* file type to the system.

+No problem: find the controller.
+Hmm, there's no form here.
+In `ArticleAdminController`, we put the validation into the form.
+Then we could check `$form->isValid()` and any errors rendered automatically on the form.

+## Manually Validating

-All right, awesome.
-No problem.
-Ah, let's go into our Article, our controller.
-So hmm.
-Now the problem is that we don't have a form before him.
-He had an `ArticleAdminController`, we just put the validation into the form. `$form->isValid()`, gave us all the air's, everything rendered, everything was just fine.
-While we're not in a forum, it means you're gonna need to validate directly which, which is totally fine.
-There's a valley, it's very simple to do at another argument to our controller called the `ValidatorInterface $validator`.
-This is the service that the form uses internally to do validation.
+Because we're *not* inside a form, we need to validate directly... which is totally fine!
+Add another argument: `ValidatorInterface $validator`.
+This is the service that the form system uses internally for validation.

-Okay.

-Then before we do anything with that uploaded file, we're going to say it, `$violations=` and we're gonna use the validator.
-So to do that, you can say `$validator->validate()` and we're going to do here is actually pass it the object that we want to validate the `$uploadedFile`.
-And then we're going to pass it the constraint that we want to validate against.
-Now remember there are two main constraints with file uploads.
-There's the `Image` constraint where, which we use before.
-And there's also the `File` constraint, which is what we're gonna use here.
-So this time say `new File()`, it's the one from component `Validator`.

-And this has an up and the main option, one of the main options with this one has `maxSize`.
-And just to get this working, let's get this tube `1k` so we can see the error.
-So the idea is that if validation of this object against this constraint fails, then it's going to return one or more violations.
-This violations is uh, basically an array of errors, but it's not actually an array.
-It's a special object that looks and acts like an a, right?
-So to figure out they're actually getting violations.
-You can say if `$violations->count()` is greater than `0`, then we have a problem.
-Let's just `dd()` this `$violations` thing so that we can see what it looks like.
-All right, so let's go over, we'll choose our Symfony best practices.
-That's way more than one kilobyte.
-And let's go over here.
-We'll choose our Symfony best practices, hit upload and awesome.
-There it is.
-Constraint violation list.
-That's the object that looks and acts like an array and it just holds basically an array of objects called constraint violations.
-And there you go.
-It's got a message.
-The file is too large allowed, maximum size is one kilo bytes and you can customize that message and that message if you want by passing the `maxSizeMessage` there.
+Then, before we do *anything* with that uploaded file, say `$violations = $validator->validate()`.
+Pass this the object that you want to validate.
+For us, it's just the `$uploadedFile` object itself.
+If we stopped here, it would read any validation annotations off of that class and apply those rules.
+But, because this is a core Symfony class, we can't open it up and add those.
+So, pass a second argument: an the constraint to validate against.

+Remember: there are two main constraints for uploads: the `Image` constraint that we used before and the more generic `File` constraint, which we need here because the user can upload more than just images.
+Say `new File()` - the one from the `Validator` component.

+This constraint has two main options - and the first is `maxSize`.
+Set it to `1k` temporarily - just so we can see the error.

+This `$violations`variable is *basically* an array of errors... except it's not *actually* an array - it's an object that holds errors.
+To check if *anything* failed validation, we can say if `$violations->count()` is greater than `0`.
+If so, for now, let's just `dd($violations)` so we can see what it looks like.

+Cool!
+Move over, select the Best Practices PDF - that's definitely more than 1kb, and upload!
+Say hello to the `ConstraintViolationList`: a glorified array of `ConstraintViolation` error objects.
+And there's the message: the file is too large.
+If you want, you can customize that message by passing the `maxSizeMessage` option... cause it *is* kind of a nerdy message.

+## Displaying the Validation Errors

-So in theory you can have multiple validation rules and you can have multiple errors, uh, to keep things simple.
-I'm just going to show whatever the first air is to the user.
-There's usually only one anyways, so let's do that.
-I'm going to say `
+So, in theory, you can have multiple validation rules and multiple errors.
+To keep things simple, let's show the first error if there is one.
+Use `$violation = $violations[0]` to get it.
+The `ConstraintViolationList` class implements `ArrayAccess`, which is why we can use this syntax.
+Oh, and let's help out my editor by telling it that this is a `ConstraintViolation` object.
-$violation = $violations` and just get the `[0]` off there that object implements or access so you can treat it like an array and to help out my editor, I'm going to tell it this is a constraint.

-Wow.

-Violation object because that's what we're seeing over here.

-Then right now then how are we going to do this air to the user?
-Eventually we're going to turn this into an sort of an Ajax or API end point that communicates and JSON, but right now this is just a normal end point or a redirect to another page afterwards.
-So really the best, easiest way to show the air as I said it as a flash message, so I'll say `$this->addFlash()`, we'll put it as an error type and they'll say `$violation->getMessage()` and then we'll redirect right back to the `admin_article_page` and saw a copy of the redirect route on the bottom and I'll put it up here.
-Now for this `addflash()` thing, if you followed our tutorial before, if you go to templates `base.html.twi`g, if you scroll down a bit, let's see.

-Yeah they are.

-You'll see that we're already rendering these success flash messages, but we don't have anything rendering the air flask messages.
-So let's copy this and we'll loop over the air flask messages and say alert dash danger.
-So those should come out now.
-All right, so refresh this time redirects.
-Boom, there is our air.
-And like I said, we can customize that text if we want to.
-All right, but what we really want to do here is control the, the types of files that are uploaded.
-So I'm going to change this back to change it to 5m.
-And the way that you control the `mineTypes` is the file types is with eight mime types option.
-So these are gonna be sort of documents that the user uploads.
-They could be images.
-So one of these you can do is you can say `image/star` tell, I'll allow anything that starts with `image/` this is actually what the image constraint checks for internally.
-And then how about `application/pdf`.
-It's also a lot PDFs.
-And you know it's a little tricky actually because there are probably so many valid file types that we want to accept here.
-Uh, if you want to cheat, there is a nice file.
-Um,

-okay.

-Your type shift shift and type mom type extension guesser

-she can find a class, deepen the core.
-This is actually a pretty cool glass.
-It's, it's a, it's something where you give it the mime type and gives you the file extension and it's got a really nice source.
-Basically have lots and lots and lots and lots of mime types in here.
-So if you're looking for a specific mime type, um, it's really easy to search by extension.
-So for example, if I want to look for, what's the mime?
-Type Four M. Dot.
-Docs, Microsoft word.docs.
-I can look in here for quote dot quote.
-There you go. `application/msword`.
-So I'm going to close this file and I'm just going to paste in a few more types here.
-So this is ms word.
-These, we'll get like the doc doc x kind of things and actually I forgot one here can do.
-There we go excel.

-Wow.

-So you might need to play with this to see, um, what works for you.
-But that's the idea.
-So this time,

-okay,

-which is the pdf

-cool.
-That works.
-You can't see it, but we don't see the validation air.
-And I also have an earth, that zip file here.
-This is actually just these two photos zipped up, but it is a zip file.
-So let's try that.
-And cool.
-The mime type of is invalid allowed, mine types are blah blah blah blah.
-And so you can also customize this message cause that's a little bit too technical.
-Then the last thing, if you just hit enter to refresh the form, if you hit upload, you actually get a giant air because we didn't select file.
-So everything kind of blows up inside of our uploader helper.
-So that's actually very easy to fix.
-The second argument to validate is actually either a single constraint object or an array.
-So I'm actually gonna pass an array here in debt.
-The new file.

-Okay.

-And then I'll put `new NotBlank()`, and I'll even put a custom message there, which says, please select a file to upload.
-Nice.
-All right, so refresh now.
-So that big Auger air yet we get a nice air there.
-All right, cool.
-So next, let's talk about how we actually allow the user to download these private files.
+And now... hmm... how *should* we show this error to the user?
+This controller will *eventually* turn into an AJAX, or API endpoint that communicates via JSON.
+We'll do that soon when we make the whole reference upload system work via AJAX.
+But because this is still a normal form submit, the easiest option is to put the error into a flash message and display it on the next page.
+Say `$this->addFlash()`, pass it an "error" type, and then `$violation->getMessage()`.
+Finish by stealing the redirect code from the bottom to send us back to the edit page.

+To *render* that flash message, open `templates/base.html.twig` and scroll down...
+I'm looking for the flash message logic we added in our Symfony series.
+There it is!
+We're rendering `success` messages, but we don't have anything to render `error` messages.
+Copy this, paste, and loop over `error`.
+Make it look scary with `alert-danger`.

+Cool!
+Test it out - refresh!
+And... nice!
+It redirects and *there* is our error.

+## Validating the Mime Types

+This is great... but what we *really* want to do is control the *types* of files that are uploaded.
+Change the max size to `5m` and add a `mimeTypes` option set to an array.
+Let's see... what *do* we want to allow?
+Well, probably *any* image is ok - so we can use `image/*` and definitely we should allow `application/pdf`.
+But... what else?
+It's tricky - there are a lot of mime types out there.
+A nice way to cheat is to press Shift+Shift and look for a core class called `MimeTypeExtensionGuesser`.

+This is a pretty neat class - it's what Symfony uses behind the scenes to "guess" the correct file extension based on the mime type of a file.
+It's useful right *now* because it has a *huge* list of mime types and their extensions.
+Check it out: search for `'doc'`.
+There it is: `application/msword`.
+And if you keep digging for other things like `docx` or `xls`, you can get a pretty good list of stuff you might want to accept.

+Close this file and go back to the option - I'll paste in a few mime types.
+This covers a lot your standard "document" stuff.
+Oh, I forgot one!
+Add `application/vnd.ms-excel`.

+Let's try it out!
+Go back, select the Best Practices PDF, Upload and... no error!
+Try it again - but with this `earth.zip` file - that's a zip of two of these photos.
+Try it!
+Error!
+But *wow* is that a wordy error.
+You an customize this message with the `mimeTypesMessage` option.

+## Requiring the File

+Ok: there's *one* last case we need to validate for.
+Hit enter on the URL to refresh the form.
+Do *nothing* and hit upload.
+Ah!!!
+Whoops!
+Everything explodes inside `UploaderHelper`... because there *is* no uploaded file!

+Back in the controller, the second argument to `validate()` can accept an *array* of validation constraints.
+Put the `new File` into an array.
+Then add:
+`new NotBlank()` with a custom message: please select a file to upload.

+Refresh one more time.
+The huge error is replaced by a *much* more pleasant validation error.

+Next: the author can *upload* a file reference... but it is literally impossible for them to *download* it.
+How can we make these private files accessible, but while still checking security first?